 b) The Latter Prophets, consisting of the three major prophets (Isaiah, Jeremiah and Ezekiel) and the twelve minor prophets.

 The Writings.
-This consisted of the rest of the Old Testament books, Psalms, Proverbs, Job, the five Scrolls (Canticles, Ruth, Lamentations, Ecclesiastes and Esther), Daniel, Ezra-Nehemiah and Chronicles.
+This consisted of the rest of the Old Testament books, Psalms, Proverbs, Job, the five Scrolls (Song of Songs, Ruth, Lamentations, Ecclesiastes and Esther), Daniel, Ezra-Nehemiah and Chronicles.

 The first five books of the Bible are called the "Books of Moses" (The Pentateuch).
 Tradition has it that they were written by Moses at the time of the Exodus.
 There is no evidence for this, but it is certainly possible.
-All the info in the book of Genesis would have been passed on by word of mouth until it was finally written down.
-The book of Genesis is family/tribal oral tradition.
+All the information in the book of Genesis would have been passed on by word of mouth until it was finally written down.
+The book of Genesis is family / tribal oral tradition.

 The Prophetic books are records of the teachings, sermons and writings of the messengers of God.
 These men spoke to the Jewish people between 800 BC and 400 BC.
 Some of the books were written by followers of the prophets, while others were written by the Prophets themselves.
 The writing prophets tended to be the later ones.
 Some of these used a special literary form known as Apocalyptic.
 Daniel, parts of Ezekiel and Zechariah are Apocalyptic literature.

-Slowly but surely, all the books in the Old Testament section of our Bible were accepted by the Jewish people as inspired.
-There are other books we call the Apocrypha, that were regarded as important, but not God's word.
+So, slowly but surely, all the books in the Old Testament section of our Bible were accepted by the Jewish people as inspired.
+There are other books we call the Apocrypha that were regarded as important, but not God's word.
 When Jesus came to Palestine the library of accepted Old Testament books was virtually the same as our Bibles today.

 There are four sections in the New Testament.